 We also believe there are good financial reasons for spreading out the opening of the second school.
-More specifically, the current proposal could reduce Providence's elementary school student population by between 450 and 650 children over the school's first five years of existence, while a decision to postpone the opening of the second school by three years would mitigate that impact substantially.
-During that time, the AF school can win the support of parents and provide the Providence Public Schools with a better opportunity to prepare for the changes that the opening of a second school might bring.
+More specifically, the current proposal could reduce Providence's elementary school student population by between 450 (under the 49.3% scenario) and 650 children (under the 71.1% scenario) over the school's first five years of existence, while a decision to postpone the opening of the second school by three years would mitigate that impact substantially.